inexces/MEM_PS_Installer/README.md

 When using the script in USER-context, please adjust HKLM rights and create the logbook during

 ## .INPUTS
--Type		The type of deployment to perform.
+- Type				Variable: The type of deployment to perform.
 Options: [Install, Uninstall].
 Default is: Install.
+- IntuneConfig.xml 	Brandname:		Company name
+					Packagename:	Name of the package
+					AppVersion:		Software version
+					PackVersion:	Package version
+					log:			Enable the eventlog function [1=on 0=off]
+					SetReg:			Enable the reg tattoo [1=on 0=off]

 ## .OUTPUTS
 Registry Entry: HKLM\SOFTWARE\$($Settings.config.BrandName)\Packages